-Laura began her career in the U.S. Justice Department’s (DOJ) Honor Program, where she represented the government in criminal and civil deportation proceedings, advised the United States Attorney’s Office, and ultimately provided legal guidance to field offices at Immigration and Naturalization Service (INS) headquarters.
+Laura began her career in the U.S. Justice Department's (DOJ) Honor Program, where she represented the government in criminal and civil deportation proceedings, advised the U.S. Attorney's Office on immigration issues, and ultimately provided legal guidance to field offices at Immigration and Naturalization Service (INS) headquarters.

-After leaving the Honors Program for civil practice, Laura began working on her first patent case in 1999.
-The matter lasted over a decade and greatly influenced her decision to become a patent litigator at a time when few non-technical lawyers and women practiced in the field.
-Ultimately, that case reached the United States Supreme Court.
+After leaving the DOJ's Honors Program for civil practice, Laura began working on her first patent case in 1999.
+The matter, which lasted almost a decade and ultimately reached the U.S. Supreme Court, greatly influenced her decision to become a patent litigator at a time when few non-technical lawyers and women practiced in the field.
+Since her initial patent case, Laura has represented clients from around the world in over 50 patent cases in California, DC, Delaware, Illinois, New York, and Texas.
+One of her prized possessions is the “trial victory bat” Louisville Slugger custom made for Laura after she secured a finding of non-infringement and defended the victory in the Federal Circuit.

 Deeply committed to pro bono work, Laura has represented dozens of asylum seekers from around the world.
 And as an active participant in organizations supporting this work, she has been a recipient of pro bono and community service awards throughout her career.